MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/network-function-virtualization/RAS-Gateway-High-Availability.md

 When a gateway fails, Network Controller copies the VIP address of the failed gateway and other configuration data to the standby gateway.
 When the standby gateway becomes active, it advertises the VIP to its TOR switch and further into the physical network.
 Remote routers continue to connect GRE tunnels to the same VIP and the routing infrastructure ensures that packets are routed to the new active gateway.

 ### <a name="bkmk_l3"></a>High Availability for L3 Forwarding Gateways
 A Hyper-V Network Virtualization L3 forwarding gateway is a bridge between the physical infrastructure in the datacenter and the virtualized infrastructure in the Hyper-V Network Virtualization cloud.
-On a multitenant L3 forwarding gateway, each tenant uses its own VLAN tagged logical network for connectivity with the tenantâ€™s physical network.
+On a multitenant L3 forwarding gateway, each tenant uses its own VLAN tagged logical network for connectivity with the tenant’s physical network.

-When a new tenant creates a new L3 gateway, Network Controller Gateway Service Manager selects an available gateway VM and configures a new tenant interface with a highly available Customer Address (CA) space IP address (from the tenantâ€™s VLAN tagged logical network).
-The IP address is used as the peer IP address on the remote (physical network) gateway, and is the Next-Hop to reach the tenantâ€™s Hyper-V Network Virtualization network.
+When a new tenant creates a new L3 gateway, Network Controller Gateway Service Manager selects an available gateway VM and configures a new tenant interface with a highly available Customer Address (CA) space IP address (from the tenant’s VLAN tagged logical network).
+The IP address is used as the peer IP address on the remote (physical network) gateway, and is the Next-Hop to reach the tenant’s Hyper-V Network Virtualization network.

-Unlike IPsec or GRE network connections, the TOR switch will not learn the tenantâ€™s VLAN tagged network dynamically.
-The routing for the tenantâ€™s VLAN tagged network needs to be configured on the TOR switch and all the intermediate switches and routers between physical infrastructure and the gateway to ensure end to end connectivity.
+Unlike IPsec or GRE network connections, the TOR switch will not learn the tenant’s VLAN tagged network dynamically.
+The routing for the tenant’s VLAN tagged network needs to be configured on the TOR switch and all the intermediate switches and routers between physical infrastructure and the gateway to ensure end to end connectivity.
 Following is an example CSP Virtual Network configuration as depicted in the illustration below.

 |Network|Subnet|VLAN ID|Default Gateway|
 |-----------|----------|-----------|-------------------|